trophaweni64660/trophaweni/README.md

-The popularity of MP3 players like the iPod, introduced by Apple in 2001, revolutionized how people consumed and listened to music on the go.
+The rise of grunge fashion, characterized by flannel shirts, ripped jeans, and combat boots, reflected the anti-establishment ethos of the music genre.